williamdemeo/ds644-spring2023/projects/Project0/README.md

 You can make use of functions `isEmpty`, `head` and `tail` on the list of integers `coins`.

+#### Hints for Exercise 2

-**Hints**.
-For this exercise (and the first one), you should define a helper function inside the definition of `countChange`.
+Define a helper function inside the definition of `countChange`.
 Let's call it `countChangeAux` (`Aux` for "auxiliary").

-So, the beginning of your function should look like this (where `moneyLeft` is the balance at some stage in the algorithm, after we've used some coins and deducted them from money, and `coinsLeft` are what coins are left in the list.)
+The beginning of your function should look as follows (where `moneyLeft` is the balance at some stage in the algorithm, after we've used some coins and deducted them from money, and `coinsLeft` are what coins are left in the list):

   ```scala
   def countChange(money: Int, coins: List[Int]): Int = {